m-tse/derp-ninja/readme.txt

 	testCreateAndDelete() //create a DFile, delete it, check that DFS is clean of it testOffset() //write using an offset integer, and read using an offset

+	setUpTestPersistence() //pretest to run before testPersistence.
+Run this which will write a file to the disk

 	testPersistence() //test that the VDF contents persist.
-Instantiate a DFS, write something, instantiate another DFS and look for that previously written file
+Run this after setUpTestPersistence().
+It should correctly read, and pull the file that was written in setUpTestPersistence()

 	testMaxSizeOfDFS() //write up to the max number of files in the DFS